 A person who is good at English will be obviously the best choice for an IELTS speaking partner because they can correct your mistakes and also share their experiences in speaking to provide you with insights about common questions on your test.

 If no one near you speaks fluent English, it’s time to find a good website.
 There are many online speaking partners available on websites like Italki, or online language exchanges which can provide you with extra free practice and don’t need to be specifically IELTS practice sites.

-Our IELTS Speaking Confidence course has over 15 hours of confidence building techniques and strategies.
-This course also includes lesson of quick score boosting phrases.
+Our IELTS Speaking Confidence course has over 15 hours of confidence-building techniques and strategies.
+This course also includes lessons of quick score boosting phrases.